-The sample that most frequently exceeded the indicative contamination levels for other soils in the Czech Republic is L1.
-The substances of concern were polyaromatic hydrocarbons (total concentration range <0.05 to 684 mg/kg dm), namely benzo(a)anthracene, benzo(a)pyrene, benzo(b)fluoranthene and indeno(1,2,3-cd)pyrene, as well as benzo(b)fluoranthene, benzo(k)fluoranthene, dibenzo(a,h)anthracene and naphthalene.
-For the first four, sample L2 was problematic for the same reason.
+The sample that most frequently exceeded the indicative contamination levels for other soils in the Czech Republic is L1 followed by SED-U-2 (both from the same locality) and SED-U-4.
+The substances of concern were polyaromatic hydrocarbons (total concentration range <0.05 to 684 mg/kg dm), benzo(a) anthracene, benzo(a)pyrene, benzo(b)fluoranthene and indeno(1,2,3-cd)pyrene, as well as benzo(b)fluoranthene, benzo(k)fluoranthene, dibenzo(a,h)anthracene and naphthalene.

-L1 exceeded the values for the other soils for benzo(a)anthracene (limit concentration 0.15 mg/kg dm) more than 500 times, for benzo(a)pyrene (limit concentration 0.015 mg/kg dm) more than 2300 times, for benzo(b)fluoranthene (limit concentration 0.15 mg/kg dm) more than 300 times, etc., in the case of sample L2 the exceedances are only a few times.
+L1 exceeded the values for the other soils for benzo(a)anthracene (limit concentration 0.15 mg/kg dm) more than 500 times, for benzo(a)pyrene (limit concentration 0.015 mg/kg dm) more than 2300 times, for benzo(b) fluoranthene (limit concentration 0.15 mg/kg dm) more than 300 times, etc., in the case of sample L2 the exceedances are only a few times.
+Naphthalene was exceeded by SED-U-2 sample almost 8 times (limit concentration 3.6 mg/kg).

-Samples L1 and L2 exceeded the indicator levels set for hydrocarbons $C{10} - C{40}$.
-They surpassed the contamination threshold, set at 500 mg/kg, by more than 41 and almost 5 times, respectively.
+Five sediment samples exceeded the indicator levels set for hydrocarbons $C{10} - C{40}$.
+They surpassed the contamination threshold, set at 500 mg/kg, the highest by more than 41 times.
+Sample SED-U-3 exceeded indicative level for decontamination for 7 PCB congeners (limit concentration 220 ng/g dm).